hybridgroup/cylon-sphero/README.md

 ### Compatibility

-The cylon-sphero module is currently compatible with Node.js versions 0.10.x thru 4.2.x.
+The cylon-sphero module is currently compatible with Node.js versions 0.10.x thru 5.x.

+In order to install it with Node.js 5.x+, you will need to have g++ v4.8 or higher.

 ## How To Calibrate Sphero